signal18/replication-manager/README.md

 All the options above are settable in a configuration file that must be located in `/etc/replication-manager/config.toml`.
 Check `etc/config.toml.sample` in the repository for syntax examples.

+Replication user and `replication-manager` need to be define from the hosts `replication-manager` runs, but and from each of the monitored database nodes as set in the configuration.
+The '%' is accepted as well.

 ## System Requirements

 `replication-manager` is a self-contained binary, which means that no dependencies are needed at the operating system level.